 On Wednesday, Pre-Conference Panels will take place at the Hyatt Regency, while Field Trips and Day of Service will offer opportunities to explore local gems and give back to the community on Tuesday and Wednesday.

-Check back in late summer for the full schedule and as more opportunities become available.
+Check back in late summer for the full schedule.

 Please note, advance registration will be required for Field Trips and Day of Service activities.